krbnite/krbnite.github.io/_posts/2019-03-06-Deep-Learning-AI-Intro-to-TensorFlow-Week-1.md

 ---
 layout: post
-title: deeplearning.ai's Intro to TensorFlow
+title: deeplearning.ai's Intro to TensorFlow (Week 1)
-tags: deep-learning machine-learning tensor-flow python coursera
+tags: deep-learning machine-learning tensor-flow python coursera easi
 ---

 Just started working on a new-to-me TensorFlow-oriented project at work.
 The project is